faizanmohd19911/userge-helper/README.md

 # HelperScript-V2

-A slightly modified version of Jigarvarma2005's helper script.
+A slightly modified version of Jigarvarma2005's helper script containing more vars.

 ### Deploy to heroku